Curated and Reviewed by

 - Join to access all included materials

 "Redlining," "Blockbusting," and "White Flight" may not be terms familiar to young historians.
-Here's a lesson that introduces middle schoolers to these terms and the actions associated with them.
+Here's a instructional activity that introduces middle schoolers to these terms and the actions associated with them.
 Class members examine a series of primary source materials that reveal the fears and frustrations of city dwellers, the unscrupulous practices of some real estate agents, and the attitudes adopted by some politicians and social reformers.

 9 Views